TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/marl/MARL from a Game Theoretic Perspective.md

 * The **full history** up to time $t$ is denoted as $\hat{h}^t$.
 It is of the form $(s^0, o^0, a^0, \dots, s^t, a^t)$

 * We may introduce *communication as an action* that is observed by the agents but does not affect the environment.
-In such a case, we have an action space $A_i$ that is a combination oof an environment action space $X_i$ and a communication action space  $M_i$
+In such a case, we have an action space $A_i$ that is a combination of an environment action space $X_i$ and a communication action space  $M_i$

   $$
   A_i = X_i \times M_i